 You can grow low-maintenance air-purifying plants like peace lilies, areca palms, spider plants, snake plants, bamboo, etc.

-Related: When you buy plants from the nursery or garden center, they often come in plastic tubs.
+Related: Plants bought from the nursery or garden center often come in plastic tubs.
 Wondering what to do with them once done?
 Click on to our helpful guide: Can You Recycle Plant Pots?
 And Ideas for Reuse.

 To ensure your garden grows and bears fruit, pay attention to it.
 Let's look at a few tips to help you reap the rewards of indoor or outdoor apartment gardening.

 Setting the right conditions is important for your plants to grow healthy indoors.
 Here are some indoor gardening care tips:

 While this seems like an obvious tip, it can easily get neglected, especially if you have a busy schedule.
 As we mentioned, start by creating a watering schedule and stick to it.